Neural Adaptations Vs Hypertrophy Adaptations

 For most people, the goal of resistance training is to build muscle and strength – a process known as hypertrophy.

-Hypertrophy training is used by personal trainers and sports coaches when setting programmes for clients, whether casual gym-goers or elite athletes, and hypertrophy adaptations are a common goal in strength training.
+Hypertrophy training is used by personal trainers and sports coaches when designing programmes for clients, whether they are casual gymgoers or elite athletes, and hypertrophy adaptations are a common goal in strength training.

 But what about neural adaptations?
-These are the adaptations made by the brain as it causes muscles to contract in order to move in a particular way – and they can be as relevant as hypertrophy adaptations when an individual is looking to maximise the results from their training.
+These are the adaptations made by the brain, which cause muscles to contract in a particular way, and they can be as relevant as hypertrophy adaptations when an individual is looking to maximise the results from their training.

 Interested in becoming a personal trainer